Axe attack victim tells of trauma

 Cory Barnett, who was not represented by a lawyer, pleaded guilty to a number of driving charges including evading police while a disqualified driver.

-Police prosecutor Dee Wadley said that on June 30, 2022, police spotted a red Holden Commodore in Newnham driving without its headlights.
+Police prosecutor Dee Wadley said on June 30, 2022 police spotted a red Holden Commodore in Newnham driving without its headlights.

-"Police attempted to intercept it, but the vehicle took evasive action and accelerated at speed, turned right and then accelerated at speed again before attempting to brake at Snow Street," she said.
+"Police attempted top intercept but the vehicle took evasive action and accelerated at speed, turned right and then accelerated at speed again before attempting to brake at Snow Street," she said.

 "The driver ran from the scene up Bishops Drive."